lauradecc/game-project/README.md

 6. If the player loses all the lives, you lose.
 7. Rescue the pug to win the game.

-### Technology
+### Technologies

 The game has been created with the HTML canvas API, used to draw graphics on a web page, and Javascript to draw the graphics.

 ### Additional info

-This game is the first project developed by Sergio Puente and Laura de Cos at the Ironhack's Web Development Bootcamp and it has been created in a week.
+This is the first project developed by Sergio Puente and Laura de Cos at the Ironhack's Web Development Bootcamp and it has been created in a week.

 <img src="img/pixel-pugs.png" alt="pixel pugs running"/>